 How much does a degree cost in South Africa?

-The costs of studying medicine in SA vary from one university to another.
-You can check out this fee handbook of the University of Cape Town to have an estimate of the fees for 2020.
+The costs of studying medicine in SA vary from one university to another, type of medical program, and other details.
+You can check out this fee handbook of the University of Cape Town to have an estimate of the fees for 2021.

 How to become a doctor in South Africa

 After graduating, one is required to go for an internship for a period of not less than two years.
 Also, they have to offer a one-year community service period before they start to practice as required by the law under the HPCSA (Health Professions Council of South Africa).

 How much do doctors earn in South Africa?

 Doctors are among the highly-paid professionals in any country.
 At the moment, the salary of a doctor in South Africa ranges between 32,800 ZAR and 124,000 ZAR.
 However, most of them earn an average salary of R520,366 on a monthly basis.

 What factors affect the salary range of a doctor?

 The medical doctor salary in South Africa may also depend on other factors such as region, level of competition, level of experience, among others.